SansGuidon/bookmarks/README.md

 * [Joël Spolsky](https://www.joelonsoftware.com/2006/09/07/a-field-guide-to-developers-2/) - (2006) A Field Guide to Developers : what they’re looking for, what they like and dislike in a workplace, and what it’s going to take to be a top choice for top developers.
 * [Joël Spolsky](https://www.joelonsoftware.com/2007/11/16/how-to-demo-software/) - (2007) How to demo software
 * [Adrian Colyer](https://blog.acolyer.org/2017/12/01/analyzing-software-requirements-errors-in-safety-critical-embedded-systems/) - (2017) Analyzing software requirements errors in safety-critical embedded systems
+* [the morning paper](https://blog.acolyer.org/) - an interesting/influential/important paper from the world of CS every weekday morning, as selected by Adrian Colyer
+* [mmcgrana/services-engineering](https://github.com/mmcgrana/services-engineering) - A reading list for services engineering, with a focus on cloud infrastructure services.

 ## API
 * [Adam DuVander](https://www.programmableweb.com/news/top-10-api-worst-practices/2012/08/03) - Top 10 API Worst Practices